alexluuuu/proteins-lol/README.md

 ### Dependencies

-The project uses the following dependencies.
+The project uses the following dependencies in Python 2.

 ```
 numpy
+pandas
 torch
 skimage
 sklearn
 ```

-### Running the Code:
+### Code Structure:

 The models are contained in `models.py`.
+Utility functions are defined in files in the folder `utility/`, including `data_prep.py`, `evaluation.py`, `initialization.py`.
+The data would be contained within a top level directory `data`, containing `data/train`, `data/test` for train and test data respectively. `data` also contains a csv `train.csv` containing the labels for the training data.
+Because this is a Kaggle challenge, the ground truth test set labels are not provided.

 The models can be trained calling `python train.py` from the top level.
-The best model can be executed using `python test.py`.
+The best model from training can be evaluated using `python test.py`.

-### Sources:
+### Some Sources:
 [Classification of protein motifs based on subcellular localization uncovers evolutionary relationships at both sequence and functional levels](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-229)

 [Deep learning is combined with massive-scale citizen science to improve large-scale image classification](https://www.nature.com/articles/nbt.4225)